pavanspoojary-2006/Inventory_Management_System/README.md

 Overview

-Inventory Management System is a full-stack web application developed using Flask and MySQL for managing products, suppliers, warehouses, purchases, sales, and stock information.
-The system provides a centralized platform to track inventory operations efficiently through an intuitive dashboard and management modules.
+The Inventory Management System is a full-stack web application developed using Flask, MySQL, HTML, CSS, and JavaScript.
+The system provides a centralized platform for managing products, suppliers, warehouses, purchases, sales, and inventory stock levels.

-This project was developed as part of a Database Management Systems (DBMS) academic project and demonstrates the integration of frontend, backend, and database technologies.
+The application is designed to simplify inventory operations by providing an intuitive dashboard and efficient management tools for inventory-related activities.

 ---